Topic Resources

 (See also Overview of Congenital Gastrointestinal Anomalies.)

-Neonates with jejunoileal atresia usually present late during day 1 or on day 2 with increasing abdominal distention, failure to pass stools, emesis, and feeding problems.
+Neonates with jejunoileal atresia usually present late during day 1 or on day 2 of life with increasing abdominal distention, failure to pass stools, emesis, and feeding problems.
 A history of polyhydramnios is common.

 Etiology of Jejunoileal Atresia